Japantown

 Living in Japantown

-The location is exceptionally central — walk to downtown, walk to SAP Center, easy access to 101, 280, 87, and Mineta Airport.
+The location is exceptionally central, walk to downtown, walk to SAP Center, easy access to 101, 280, 87, and Mineta Airport.
 Working professionals and tech employees in downtown or North San Jose appreciate the urban village feel.
-Schools are San Jose Unified and rate modestly — this is not a top-pick for school-driven families, but for urban-minded buyers (singles, couples, downsizers, investors), Japantown offers genuine character at prices well below comparable walkable Bay Area neighborhoods.
+Schools are San Jose Unified and rate modestly.
+This is not a top pick for buyers who prioritize schools, but for urban-minded buyers who value character and walkability, Japantown offers genuine character at prices well below comparable walkable Bay Area neighborhoods.

 A day here